Bridging the Gap

 —Sean Gallagher, Ed.D., Executive Director of the Center for the Future of Higher Education & Talent Strategy, and Executive Professor of Educational Policy at Northeastern University

-For further information, contact Mark Leuba, IMS Vice President of Product Management, at firstname.lastname@example.org.
+For further information, contact Mark Leuba, Vice President at firstname.lastname@example.org.